ese-msc-2023/environmental-data-week-3/README.md

 # environmental_data_week1

-NB: the /data folder was too big to pose on githup.
+NB: the /data folder was too big to pose on github.
 You can access the data using the following Dropbox link: https://www.dropbox.com/sh/fxcmtbz4o3tacz1/AABjQbeyg27zDh1chZxRDFcpa?dl=0